Contents

-FOLK LORE AND LEGENDS
+FOLK LORE AND LEGENDS ON WHITE HORSES

-Amazons followed several religions.
+Amazons followed Several Religions.

 The one constant in all these religions was the belief in mysticism and supernatural energies.